There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 Let $X$ be a set of three edges as given by the previous claim.
 For each subset $Z$ of $X$, let $H_Z$ be a graph representing $N/Z$.

 \begin{claim} For every subset $Z$ of $X$, $H_Z$ is 2-connected and type 2 with apex $v$, $e$ has $v$ as an end, and $N/Z$ is vertically 3-connected. \end{claim}

 \begin{proof}[Proof of Claim] Since $G/Z$ is 2-connected, $N \del e /Z$ is essentially 3-connected.
-Each of $G/Z$ and $H_Z \del e$ represent $N \del e /Z$; since $N \del e /Z$ has rank at least five, and $G/Z$ is type 2, by Lemma \ref{duckduck}, $G/Z = H_Z \del e$ up to rotation and replacement.
+Each of $G/Z$ and $H_Z \del e$ represent $N \del e /Z$.
+Because $N$ has rank at least ten, $G/Z$ has at least seven vertices.
+By Lemma \ref{junniper}, $G/Z$ has at most two deficient vertices, so $G/Z$ cannot be in $\Ggg$.
+Thus by Lemma \ref{duckduck}, $G/Z = H_Z \del e$ up to rotation and replacement.
 Thus $H_Z \del e$ is type 2 with apex $v$ and is 2-connected up to replacement.
 But no replacement operation applied to a 2-connected graph yields a graph with a 1-separation, so $H_Z \del e$ is 2-connected.

 Suppose for a contradiction that $H_Z$ has a proper 1-separation $(A,B)$, say with $V(A) \cap V(B) = \{x\}$ and $e \in A$.
 Then neither $A$ nor $B$ is a parallel class of $N/Z$, and since $N/Z$ has no non-trivial series class, $H_Z$ has neither a balloon nor a line, so $(A,B)$ is an essential 2-separation of $N/Z$.
 Since $N/Z \del e$ is essentially 3-connected, by Proposition \ref{cam}, $A-e$ is a balloon of $H_Z \del e$, with vertex of attachment $x$.
 But this contradicts the fact that $H_Z \del e$ is 2-connected.
 Because $H_Z$ is 2-connected, $N/Z$ is essentially 3-connected.
 Since $N/Z$ has no non-trivial series class, $N/Z$ is vertically 3-connected.